Writing properties for ink! contracts

 ComponentDescription

-By running this, you should have an output similar to the screenshot below:
+By running the above command, you should get an output similar to the screenshot below:

 crash